sailscastshq/docs.sailscasts.com/docs/mail/getting-started.md

 })
 ```

-You can already see a couple of the arguments you can pass to the send helper provided by Mail.
+The send helper accepts additional options for templates, transports, sender configuration, and scheduling.

-Next, You can check out all the various supported transports Mail provide for you to send your emails and how to configure them
+Next, review the transport and configuration pages for the provider you want to use.